nareddyt/ha-templight-sensor/README.md

 A few reasons these diagonstic sensors are useful:

+### No More Custom Template Sensors

+You don't need to create your own template sensors to just extract out an attribute as state!
+It essentially occurs automatically now for any light you add.

 ### Save Attribute History

 By default, Home Assistant does not save your lights' attributes in the database.
 You cannot query Home Assistant for the previous attribute values - e.g. _"How bright was my night light yesterday at 8am?"_